GEUS-Glaciology-and-Climate/HOLSEA-GL/README.md

 # HOLSEA-GL
-This repository is a forum for data issues related to HOLSEA-GL.
+This repository is a forum to contribute with new data to HOLSEA-GL and for data issues related to the existing dataset.
 HOLSEA-GL is a curated database of Holocene relative sea-level (RSL) and marine limit records from Greenland hosted at the Geological Survey of Denmark and Greenland (GEUS).

+## Contribute with new data
+We welcome contributions of new data to the HOLSEA-GL database.
+To contribute:
+- Download the modified HOLSEA-GL.xlsx template from
+- Add your data

+### Data labels

 ## See an issue with the dataset?
 We invite users to use this repository to raise issues regarding the database.